Biographical fallacy

-The biographical fallacy is a term used in cultural criticism to critique the view that works of creative art, literature or music can be interpreted as reflections of the life of their authors.
+The biographical fallacy is a term used in cultural criticism to critique the view that works of creative art, literature or music always can be or should be interpreted as reflections of the life of their authors.
 Along with the intentional fallacy, the term was introduced by exponents of the New Criticism who wished to emphasise that artworks should be interpreted and assessed as constructed artifacts rather than expressions of the emotions of specific individuals.
 The term is thus used to criticize the school of literary interpretation called biographical criticism.

 The argument arose from the increasing tendency of critics during the 19th century to view artworks in terms of the life experiences of their creators, whether their personal lives, or the wider historical conditions represented in the artist's world view, a claim associated with critics such as Hippolyte Taine.